Fights in Tight Spaces: Development

 Fights in Tight Spaces was first announced in March 2020.
 While planned originally for a 2020 release into early access, it was pushed back into 2021 but a free Prologue demo, allowing players to run through to the first boss character, was released in December 2020.

 The game's full early access was launched on Xbox One and Xbox Series X/S via the Xbox Game Preview Program on February 8, 2021 and for Microsoft Windows on February 24, 2021.
 This was followed by the full release on December 2, 2021.
 It was later ported to Nintendo Switch, PlayStation 4 and PlayStation 5 on May 25, 2023.

 Reception

+Fights in Tight Spaces received "generally favorable" reviews, according to review aggregator Metacritic.
+93% of critics recommended the game, according to OpenCritic.

 Reception of the game in its early access state has been favorable, comparing the resulting gameplay to the James Bond, Bourne and John Wick films done by way of Slay the Spire.